 Reopening Schools Will Not Overcome Learning Challenges: Here’s What You Can Do Instead

-Today, we will talk about the latest developments in schools reopening in Chicago and the plans to overcome learning losses.
+Today, we will talk about the latest developments in schools reopening in Southeast Wisconsin and the plans to overcome learning losses.

 What Children Are Missing

 Education authorities are recommending a decrease in school hours.
 And it is not entirely clear how much of this already-decreased school time will include traditional teacher-student interaction.
 Schools have the challenge of offering traditional learning models without comprising safety protocols to help kids overcome learning gaps after the lockdown.

 The state also recommends that schools assess students to see where they stand academically.
 This will help make up for the learning gap or keep students from falling further behind.
 At the same time, the state discourages teachers from going back to the basics and focusing a lot of time on remediation.

 So while kids in Chicago will start a new academic year this fall, they are likely to fall behind on their learning.

 Loss of learning skills, also known as 'slippage,' is an actual phenomenon documented by both past and ongoing research.
 Learning regression affects most, if not all, kids, even those without learning disabilities or special needs.
 Some students also require additional help just to catch up with previous learning.

 The best way to help your child overcome lost learning is to prevent it in the first place.
 Teachers and parents can engage kids in activities over long school breaks, and these activities don't have to be elaborate.
 For instance, you can read together with them to sharpen their reading skills or perform simple calculations, such as adding up grocery costs.
 This will help them remember core math concepts without you having to start from scratch later.